joe-durbin/AzDocker/README.md

 docker exec -it cloud-tools bash
 ```

 The container runs as the non-root user `pentest` with all tools pre-configured and ready to use.
+The `pentest` user has passwordless sudo access for administrative tasks when needed.

 **Alternative:** If you prefer to manage containers manually, you can use docker-compose directly: